ODINN-SciML/MassBalanceMachine/docs/install.rst

 .. note::
     Topographical features are retrieved using OGGM in the data processing stage, which, for now, requires a Unix environment. **However, the model training and evaluation are not required to run in a remote environment**.
 Window users can either choose to work with the :code:`MassBalanceMachine` for the entire project in a Unix environment or just for the data processing part (this requires two times installing the Conda environment)

-If you haven't already, please consult [How to install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+If you haven't already, please consult `How to install Linux on Windows with WSL <https://learn.microsoft.com/en-us/windows/wsl/install>`.
 A list of steps is provided for Windows users to run this code on their local machine in a remote environment:

 1. Please see one of the following links, depending on your editor of choice, how to connect WSL as a remote environment: